SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Conclusion

 \section{Conclusion}

 In this work, we propose SLIM, an MoE parameter-efficient fine-tuning approach.
-In addition to implementing the LoRA experts, SLIM also adopts identity layers as experts and dynamically routes between the LoRA adapters and identity layers.
-We also propose to yield the routing weights according to the distances in the latent space.
-We further propose dynamic merging that formulates PEFT to model merging, which effectively combines the downstream capabilities with the original capabilities of the pre-trained model.
-The proposed approach achieves comparable performance to the state-of-the-art PEFT methods, with much fewer capability loss.
+In addition to implementing the LoRA adapters, SLIM adopts identity layers as experts which could be activated as information "highways" to bypass the LoRA adapters for general capacity preservation.
+We propose weight yielding with sliding clustering to modify the routing weight according to the consistency between the input sample and the downstream distribution to take advantage of these ``highways''.
+We further introduce dynamic merging that formulates PEFT to model merging, which effectively combines the downstream capabilities with the general capabilities of the base model.
+SLIM achieves comparable performance to state-of-the-art PEFT methods, with much less general capability loss.